 1. Natural foods should not contain any artificial preservatives.
 See the Natural Products Expo Ingredient Standards and Guidance document for a list of artificial preservatives and acceptable natural preservatives.

-3. PRODUCT CLAIMS
+3. PRODUCTS AND PRODUCT CLAIMS

 To ensure the truthfulness and accuracy of product statements.